KadenMai/LabelProcess_ChromeExt/README.md

 - Clicking the button opens the USPS Label Manager in a new tab
 - Automatically handles dynamic content updates in the table
 - Clean, professional styling that matches Veeqo's design
+- **NEW**: Optional Veeqo API integration for enhanced functionality
+- Secure API key storage in browser
+- Settings page for easy configuration

 ## Installation